hero media

 The vintage Westgarth Cinema is one of many hidden gems in this suburb, while restaurants tend to favour international cuisines like Ethiopian at Mesob and Indian at Base Camp.

-Yet in between the definitive cool factor is one of Melbourne’s most soulful neighbourhoods.
+Between the definitive cool factor is one of Melbourne’s most soulful neighbourhoods.
 Brunswick is known for its friendly locals, community gardens and organic shops, including local institution and perfect chill-out spot CERES Community Environment Park.

 Brunswick has a strong Middle Eastern population, reflected in the multitude of eateries like Tibas Lebanese Restaurant and the popular A1 Lebanese Bakery.
 Between that, it’s all about hitting the pubs for locals, from Howler to The Cornish Arms Hotel on Sydney Road to check out the area’s exceptional live music and craft beer scene.

-Most recently, Albert Park has become world renowned for the Albert Park circuit – the home of F1 Melbourne.
+Most recently, Albert Park has become world-renowned for the Albert Park circuit – the home of F1 Melbourne.
 Yet there’s much more to this pleasant bayside suburb, which is sandwiched between Port Melbourne and Middle Park.

 Albert Park restaurants have particularly stepped up in the past few years, with charmers like Misuzu’s and Italian Artisans as well as institutions such as the tiny Pipis Kiosk and the 19th-century Albert Park Hotel.